FrejBjornsson/SharpClock/README.md

 # Contributors
 Logo design: [calderaricaio](https://github.com/calderaricaio) :star:

-# What is SharpClock?:clock3:
+# What is SharpClock?
 A Digital Clock Windows Forms Application written in C#.

-# Specifications:small_blue_diamond:
+# Specifications
-Date, Hour, Minutes, Seconds.
+Date: yyyy/MM/dd. <br> Time: hh/mm/ss.

-# Want to contribute?:heart:
+# Want to contribute? :heart:
 If you want to add more functionalities.
 E.g. time zones.
 Please share ideas via Issues or simply make a PR.
 All help is welcome.

-# How to run the project :small_blue_diamond:
+# How do i run this project?
 Fork this repository, clone your repo into Visual Studio and run the app.